 are chatting about Ant-man having a partner and Cassie not-so-subtly hints that she wants to be his partner.
 She tells him, “I think I’d make a great partner and Scott Lang replies, “Of course you could, but I’d be a terrible father if I allowed you to do it.”
 Additionally, you see several instances in the movie where Cassie sort of goes toe to toe with Agent Wu, guarding and protecting her dad as Ant-Man.
 In addition to being super heartwarming, also sets the scene for us to wonder if the MCU will be adapting the comic book storyline in which Cassie does eventually fight as an Avenger.
 We asked Peyton Reed if these scenes we found in Ant-man and the Wasp were actually a nod to the potential of her doing something later on.
 He shared,

 “I think that everybody is aware from the first Antman and now in the Antman and The Wasp who Cassie Lange is in the comics and that she does become a hero.
-I think we wanted to definitely start laying some groundwork for that possibility.
+We wanted to definitely start laying some groundwork for that possibility.
 I don’t know what specific plans are, but I really liked the idea.”